lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 <p style="text-align:center;"><img src="../figures/tagpipe.png" alt="Drawing" style="width: 700px; padding: 20px 0px;"/></p>

 Here is a summary of the various tag functions supported in the expanded Rocket core.
 Every function is controlled by a dedicated mask.
-The collection of all masks are placed in a machine-mode accessible CSR: `tagctrl` at address 0x8f0.
+The collection of all masks are placed in a 64-bit register called `tagctrl`.
 It is assumed that a 4-bit tag is attached to every 64-bit data word and every instruction (regardless to the size of the instruction) has a 2-bit tag which is correspondingly aligned to the 32-bit data boundary.